 We were just sitting here, when David got up from the couch and saw a big spotted salamander on our floor!
 It was the biggest lizard-type of thing I've seen, outside of a zoo.
 It was almost as big as my foot.
 I took a photo (kinda blurry, unfortunately) and then ran to get a large bowl; then I ripped the back of my notebook off, so we could catch it and put it outside.
 I dropped the bowl down around it, and then I slide the cardboard underneath.
 Then David put it outside.
 I hope I didn't smush it!
 We thought it was a lizard, but then I looked it up.
 Apparently salamanders emit a toxic liquid when attacked, so I'm glad that Brandy didn't see it first.
 She would have pounced on it for sure.
 It's a wonder dogs even live very long, with all of the dangerous things out there, and they have no clue.
 They are stupidly brave when they chase and bite anything crawling that they come across.
 They must be very lucky and have great immune systems.

 Doing the laundry now...

 I was in a lot of pain last night and couldn't sleep, no matter what I tried.
 Usually I take a couple of Aleve and then, if it's bad, a muscle relaxer.
 If that doesn't work, I put Ben Gay on my sore spots.
 And lastly, I take a hot shower.
 Usually doing one or more of these things works, but it didn't today.
-I slept about a half hour and that's it.
-Since I was so exhausted, my legs were hurting, and also my lower back.
+I slept about a half hour, and that's it.
+Since I was so exhausted, my legs were hurting, and so was my lower back.